matesaman9910/VAF-ID-System/README.md

 # VAF ID System

-This is a free, QR-based internal ID system for the Vojta Armed Force.
+This is a free, QR-based internal ID system for the Vojta Armed Forces.

 - Hosted on GitHub Pages
 - Uses Firebase Realtime Database